is the Special Fund Assessment?

 Insurance carriers are required by Kentucky statute to add the Special Fund assessment to the total premium charged to an employer for workers’ compensation coverage.
 The full amount of the assessment is transferred by the carrier to the Kentucky Workers’ Compensation Funding Commission on a quarterly basis.

-A company that is a licensee of the Office of Mine Safety and Licensing (OMSL) can submit a written copy of their drug free work place program to OMSL for certification.
-To learn more about the certification process, click here.
-If the program is certified by OMSL, then the company must submit proof of the certification to KEMI in order to receive a 5% credit on their workers' compensation insurance premium.
+If the program is certified by OMSL, the company must submit proof of the certification to KEMI in order to receive a 5% credit on its workers' compensation insurance premium.
 The program and certification must remain in place the entire policy term to earn the premium credit.

-How can a business obtain their "Drug-Free Workplace" Certification from the state of Kentucky to be eligible for a premium credit through KEMI?
+How can a business obtain its "Drug-Free Workplace" certification from the state of Kentucky to be eligible for a premium credit through KEMI?